 - Efforts to keep Britain in the Gold Standard, and in particular, the decision in 1925 to return to the prewar level of $4.85.
 This meant UK exports were overvalued, and also monetary policy had to be kept tighter than necessary (real interest rates very high)

-- Supply side factors.
-Post war, UK industries struggled to make the same productivity gains as competitors such as the US.
-British industries, which had performed well in the nineteenth century such as cotton, steel, coal and iron faced global oversupply.
-There was a sluggishness in switching resources from these old industries to new growing industries like chemicals, rayon and motor cars.
-Other supply side factors included a cut in the average working week.
+- Supply-side factors.
+Postwar, UK industries struggled to make the same productivity gains as competitors such as the US.
+British industries, which had performed well in the nineteenth century, such as cotton, steel, coal and iron faced difficulties from global oversupply and falling prices.
+There was a sluggishness in switching resources from these old industries to new growth industries like chemicals, rayon and motor cars.
+Other supply-side factors included a cut in the average working week and industrial unrest.

 - Deflation.
 Deflation discouraged consumer spending and increased the burden of debt.
 See: problems of deflation